cavo789/blog/blog/2024/01/03/quarto-project-variables/index.md

 tags: [markdown, quarto, tips]
 enableComments: true
 ---
-# Using variables from external file in your Quarto project

 ![Using variables from external file in your Quarto project](/img/quarto_tips_banner.jpg)

 My use case is: I need to write some technical, long, documentation where I need to provide some information like IP adresses of used servers, some paths to the application, configuration folders, ...